-While animal cruelty is visible in many ways, there are several noticeable conditions(2)
+While animal cruelty is visible in many ways, there are several noticeable conditions that raise concern and can lead to legal action.
+(2)

 In the United States, each state varies on animal cruelty laws and how animal abuse is reported.
-In Texas, both civil and criminal laws help to protect animals(3) from cruelty.

 In civil cases, if a person is ruled to have been abusive, the animal may be taken away and a fine will be ordered.

-For criminal cases, a person could face penalties including jail, fines, or both.
-However, Texas criminal laws only apply to domesticated animals, like house pets or livestock.
-According to the Texas Penal Code, the following actions define cruel punishment to an animal:
+For Texas, both civil and criminal laws help to protect animals from cruelty.
+However, their criminal laws only apply to domesticated animals, like house pets or livestock.
+According to the Texas Penal Code, the following actions define cruel punishment to an animal: (3)